saltyrtc/saltyrtc-meta/Task-WebRTC.md

 * The *exclude* field MUST contain a list/an array of WebRTC data channel IDs (non-negative integers) that SHALL not be used for the signalling channel.
 The client MUST update its internal list of excluded data channel ids by new values of the other client's list.
+  The resulting list MUST be stored sorted in ascending order.
 * The *max_size* field MUST contain either `0` or a positive integer.
   If one client's value is `0` but the other client's value is greater than `0`, the larger of the two values SHALL be stored to be used